 - Illness or injury after contact with hazardous chemicals.

 - Shelving and racking accidents.

 - Exposure to excessively loud noise.

 These are just some examples of common accidents at work.
-Whatever sort of accident you have experienced at work, if it happened because of negligence caused by your employer, you could be entitled to make an accident at work claim for compensation.
+Despite the varying levels of liability, it’s still possible that you’re dismissed after a workplace accident.
+But whatever sort of accident you have experienced at work, if it happened because of negligence caused by your employer, you could be entitled to make an accident at work claim for compensation.

 - Sprains, strains and soft tissue injuries.

 - Broken or fractured bones.

 - Burns on the skin.